a-lyss-a/robot/README.md

 The simulator starts up paused, press play to start it running.
 The two robots should move in random curved trajectories, changing direction when they encounter an obstacle.

 ## GZWeb (experimental)
 There is experimental support for [GZWeb](http://gazebosim.org/gzweb.html).
-This is a WebGL based browser front-end to Gazebo that is much more performant than the VNC-based GUI interface, but it is less mature.
+This is a WebGL based browser front-end to Gazebo with a UI that is much more performant than the VNC-based GUI interface, but it is less mature.
 To try it out, add ```use_gzweb:=true``` to any launch command that would normally start the standard front-end.
 Connect [using this link](http://localhost:8085/).

 For example, run the explore example like:
 ```